John Kennedy (British Army officer, born 1893)

-Major-General Sir John Noble Kennedy, GCMG, KCVO, KBE, CB, MC (31 August 1893 – 15 June 1970) was a senior British Army officer who served as Assistant Chief of the Imperial General Staff during World War II.
+Major-General Sir John Noble Kennedy, GCMG, KCVO, KBE, CB, MC (31 August 1893 – 15 June 1970) was a senior British Army officer who served as Assistant Chief of the Imperial General Staff during the Second World War.

 Early life

 Kennedy was born on 31 August 1893 in Portpatrick, the son of the Minister James Russell Kennedy and his wife Sarah.

 Military career

-Kennedy joined the Royal Navy in 1911 and then transferred to the Royal Artillery at the start of World War I in 1915 going on to see action in France, Flanders and Egypt.
+Kennedy joined the Royal Navy in 1911 and then, after attending the Royal Military Academy, Woolwich, transferred to the Royal Garrison Artillery in July 1915, shortly after the outbreak of the First World War.
+He saw action in France, Flanders and Egypt.
 He was awarded the Military Cross during his service, the citation for which reads:

-He then served with the British Military Mission in South Russia during the Russian Civil War, for which he was mentioned in dispatches.
+Kennedy then served with the British Military Mission in South Russia during the Russian Civil War, for which he was mentioned in despatches.

-After attending the Staff College, Camberley from 1921 to 1922 (returning there as an instructor from 1931−1934), he was appointed Deputy Director of Military Operations at the War Office in 1938.
-He also served in World War II as Director of Plans at the War Office from 1939, Commander Royal Artillery for 52nd Division from early 1940 and as Director of Military Operations at the War Office from later that year.
+After attending the Staff College, Camberley, from 1921 to 1922 (returning there as an instructor from 1931 to 1934), Kennedy was appointed Deputy Director of Military Operations at the War Office in 1938.
+He also served in the Second World War as Director of Plans at the War Office from 1939, Commander Royal Artillery for the 52nd Division from early 1940 and as Director of Military Operations at the War Office from later that year.
 He went on to be Assistant Chief of the Imperial General Staff in October 1943 until February 1945.
 He was Governor of Southern Rhodesia from 1947 to 1953.